Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 - You'll have root permission to install or remove software (except the NVIDIA driver and kernel modules).

 ::: warning
 The host and container NVIDIA driver versions must match.
-(You cannot change host driver versions, which are in the [config table](../config/)) If you see `Failed to initialize NVML: Driver/library version mismatch`, contact the admin.
+If you see `Failed to initialize NVML: Driver/library version mismatch`, use the fix script: `sudo /utilities/nvidia-upgrade.sh && sudo reboot`.
+See the [Troubleshooting](./troubleshooting#nvidia-driver-issues) guide for details.
 :::

 ### 2. Access Your Container